BestTimesToVisit.com Logo

 safety

 Be mindful of your belongings, especially in crowded areas like the souks.
-Pickpocketing can occur.
-Consider using a money belt or a hidden pouch for valuables.
-It's also wise to let someone know your itinerary.
+Pickpocketing can occur, so keep valuables close and be aware of your surroundings.
+Consider using a money belt or a hidden pocket for extra security.

 culture